mikepixeldev/mikepixeldev/README.en.md

-# Hello 👋, I'm Mikaël!
+# Hello 👋, I'm Mikaël Posty!
 But you can call me Mike.

 ### An aspiring web and mobile developer, passionate about tech and the art of coding 🚀